kathgironpe/textile_editor_helper/README.md

 Follow best practices like adding JS files at the bottom of the page (before closing body tag).

-Rails versions older than 4.1.4 are not supported.
+Rails versions older than 4.1.4 are probably not supported by the current version.
+Ruby 1.8 is not supported.

-If this broke something, please use:
+If this broke something or you need to use it for an older version, please use:

 ```ruby
 gem 'textile_editor_helper', '0.0.31'